container-storage-interface/spec/spec.md

       // EXPAND_VOLUME node capability or both.
 When a plugin supports
       // ONLINE volume expansion and also has the EXPAND_VOLUME
       // controller capability then the plugin MUST support expansion of
-      // controller-published volumes via ControllerExpandVolume.
+      // volumes currently published and available on a node.
 When a
       // plugin supports ONLINE volume expansion and also has the
       // EXPAND_VOLUME node capability then the plugin MAY support
       // expansion of node-published volume via NodeExpandVolume.